CFCorp/CFApi2/README.md

 - More endpoints
 - Improved randomness
 - Better response times
+- Better categorization

 #### FAQ
- Why do I get an error?
+ **Why do I get an error, when doing a request?**
- - the most likely issue is that you are using the default user-agent
+ - the most likely issue is that you are using the default user-agent, which is blocked by default for security reasons and AI web crawlers.
+ - another possibility is that you are using a web browser, which isn't allowed because everything requires a token to access

- Can I help?
+ **Can I help?**
-- Yes of course just make a PR.
+- Yes, of course just make a pull request.

- Will it work on my PC?
+ **Will it work on my PC?**
-- I don't recommend using my stuff but only for testing purposes (maybe).
+- I don't recommend using my stuff but only for testing purposes (maybe?).

-What is the difference between version 1 and version 2?
+**What is the difference between version 1 and version 2?**
 - The backend of both of the versions are completely different and optimized for different types of workload due to this [v1](https://github.com/CFCorp/CFsAPI) will be depreciated and not accessible anymore in the future when [v2](https://github.com/CFCorp/CFApi2) is fully released.

+**Why is version 1 no longer available?**
+- Too many issues, too little time to fix it
+- It has been archived as of **10th of May, 2022**

-What are you using redis for?
+**What are you using redis for?**
-- it is just a simple caching step between the API requests and the images it just makes loading the images a bit more optimized and faster due to this if you decide to run it on your own machine Redis is highly recommended to be used.
+- Simple caching, not a requirement but a nice to have

-Why are you rebuilding your API
+**Why are you rebuilding your API**
 1. PHP is slow and I want better speed
 2. PHP setup is a pain in the ass
 3. I want to learn some new stuff
+4. Better source control
+5. Seperate stuff

 # So what will change?